Vyral/base-template/_posts/2019-02-21-what-programs-are-available-for-first-time-buyers-in-our-area.md

 {% include youtube.html %}

-<center>First-time homebuyers in our area have a number of assistance programs available to them, and I’d like to highlight just a few in today’s message.</center>
+<center><em>First-time homebuyers in our area have a number of assistance programs available to them, and I&rsquo;d like to highlight just a few in today&rsquo;s message.</em></center>

+&nbsp;

 As you may or may not know, home prices have dropped recently here in Hudson County as a result of the increased inventory that followed last year’s rate hikes.